chiragatal/esp-amp/README.md

 ## Tips for developing subcore firmware

+The following tips work for both ESP32-P4 and ESP32-C6:

 * Stay with static memory allocation: Subcore firmware does not support dynamic memory allocation.
-Section for heap is not specified in linker script and the entire space above `.bss` section is reserved for stack.
-There is no easy way to prevent malloc and free in subcore application, since newlib provides an implementation that subcore apps can link to.
-However, even though the build won't fail, the application may run into unpredictable behavior if stack is corrupted by malloc.
+Heap section is not specified in linker script and the entire space above `.bss` section is reserved for stack.
+Calling malloc() will always fail.
 * Reserve enough stack space.
 Stack is allocated from LP RAM on ESP32-C6 and HP RAM on ESP32-P4.
 In ESP-AMP, stack space starts from the end of `.bss` section.
-Stack smarshing protection mechanism is not supported on subcore.
+Stack smashing protection mechanism is not supported on subcore.
 When the stack grows, it may overwrite `.bss` section without any warning and cause unpredictable results.
 Therefore, it is recommended to reserve enough stack space for subcore application.
 Sdkconfig option `ESP_AMP_SUBCORE_STACK_SIZE_MIN` can be used to specify the minimum stack size.
 If the remaining memory space is insufficient to allocate the stack, the build will fail.

+If you are developing subcore firmware for ESP32-C6, please refer to the following tips:

 * Go beyond the limited RTC Memory: By default, subcore firmware is loaded into RTC memory if subcore type is LP core.
 However, the limited size of RTC RAM (16KB on ESP32-C6) can quickly go short as LP core firmware grows.
 To solve the problem, set `CONFIG_ESP_AMP_SUBCORE_USE_HP_MEM=y` to load subcore firmware into HP RAM.
 Please refer to [Memory Layout Doc](./docs/memory_layout.md) for more details.
 * Keep away from HP ROM APIs: LP core has no access to HP ROM.
-Therefore, ROM apis such as `esp_rom_printf`, `esp_rom_delay_us` are not supported on subcore.
+Therefore, ROM apis such as `esp_rom_printf`, `esp_rom_delay_us` are not supported on LP core.

 ## Known Limitations